awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_s3.ObjectLockRetention
-- *Default:* no default retention period
+- *Default:* No default retention period

 The default retention mode and rules for S3 Object Lock.